Saylee1998/SSW_590_Project_Askly/README.md

 4. Design a secure, observable, and automated workflow from code to deployment
 5. Document a full DevSecOps pipeline demonstrating CI, security, and monitoring

-#### 📦 Deployment (Railway)
+#### 📦 Deployment
-Askly is deployed using Railway, chosen for its simplicity and fast provisioning.
-Both the backend and frontend were deployed as separate services, each connecting to a managed PostgreSQL instance.
+Askly is deployed using Render, a cloud platform that provides simple, scalable hosting for full-stack applications.

 **Deployment highlights:**
 * Automated build & deploy from GitHub